-- A farm camp/internship program to introduce high school and collegeage students to farming and provide help on farms.
-The students would rotate farms throughout the summer providing assistance to different farmers in groups. - An organized volunteer program to help on farms or be sent to farmers markets to sell products - A work exchange program for either farmers to help other farms or public volunteers to help farms on specific projects during different times of the year.
+A farm camp/internship program to introduce college-age students to farming and provide help on farms.
+The students would rotate farms throughout the summer providing assistance to different farmers in groups.

+An organized volunteer program to help on farms or be sent to farmers markets to sell products

+A work exchange program for either farmers to help other farms or public volunteers to help farms on specific projects during different times of the year.